Slope detection and toroidal 3-manifolds: Slopes and multislopes

 A {\it slope} on a torus $T$ is an element of the projective space of $H_1(T; \mathbb R)$ and the slope of a non-zero class $\gamma \in H_1(T; \mathbb R)$ will be denoted by $[\gamma]$.
-Rational slopes, which are those corresponding to lines defined by non-zero elements of $H_1(T) \subset H_1(T; \mathbb R)$, can be identified with either isotopy classes of essential simple closed curves on $T$ or $\pm$-pairs of primitive elements of $H_1(T)$.
+Rational slopes, which are those corresponding to lines defined by non-zero elements of $H_1(T) \subset H_1(T; \mathbb R)$, can be identified as either $\pm$-pairs of primitive elements of $H_1(T)$ or isotopy classes of essential simple closed curves on $T$.
 The {\it distance} between two rational slopes on $T$ is the absolute value of the algebraic intersection number between primitive elements of $H_1(T)$ representing the slopes.
-Thus the distance is $0$ if and only if the slopes coincide and is $1$ if and only the primitive representatives form a basis of $H_1(T)$.
+Thus the distance is $0$ if and only if the slopes coincide and is $1$ if and only primitive representatives of the slopes form a basis of $H_1(T)$.

 If $M$ is a compact $3$-manifold with torus boundary, we use $\mathcal{S}(M)$ to denote the set of slopes on its boundary and $\mathcal{S}_{rat}(M)$ to denote the set of rational slopes.